Furikuda/RFmachine/README.md

 As noted on [their website](https://f-machine.com/index.php/remote-control-detail), F-Machine uses 5 different types (A to E), probably with different commands, and maybe different frequencies.

 **This should be used to make your own remote.
-Due to the how unreliable the communication method is, this is not suited for automation**
+This might not suited for automation, as there is no feedback mechanism to make sure the device actually got the command and does what is expected.**

 ## Hardware